ubuntu/ubuntu-project-docs/docs/reference/exception-SosreportUpdates.rst

 **DRAFT, please send comments to andreas at ubuntu.com**

 This document describes the policy for updating Landscape client packages in a stable supported distro, including LTS.
+It is also the aim of this document to provide an example of the needed minimum requirements for any upstream project that wants to push updates to an Ubuntu stable release.

 Landscape is a commercial service from Canonical which periodically offers new features to its customers.
 Being a client-server product, the